74th ASMS Conference on Mass Spectrometry and Allied Topics

 Unsubscribe at any time.

-Affinisep develops and manufactures from A to Z high quality and ready-to-use microelution BioSPEĀ® kits to simplify sample preparation in proteomics workflows and help you achieve highly reliable results.
-Our wide range of formats and capacities allow us to cover a broad range of needs, from a few samples processed manually, to high throughput processing of hundreds of samples in clinical studies.
+Affinisep develops and manufactures from A to Z high quality and ready-to-use microelution SPE kits to simplify sample preparation in proteomics, and help you achieve highly reliable results.
+Available with a wide range of formats and capacities Affinisep’s kits are the ideal solutions for various applications and workflows, from few samples processed manually, to high throughput processing of hundreds of samples, and this applies to samples ranging from single-cell analysis to peptide quantities up to several mg.

 00